 - CIMA certification news release template.
 Customize this press release template to alert media, clients and business partners that you earned the CIMA certification

 - ANSI accreditation news release template.
 Customize this press release template to share the announcement about CIMA certification earning third-party accreditation from American National Standards Institute in April 2011 and that you hold the certification.

-Marks usage guide—Guidance on using the Investments & Wealth Institute marks in business communications, marketing materials, articles, books and newsletters.
+Marks Use Guide—Guidance on using the Investments & Wealth Institute marks in business communications, marketing materials, articles, books and newsletters.

 CIMA client brochure—This visually engaging resource can be used with your clients to discuss your qualifications as a CIMA professional.
 Consult your compliance officer as needed.
 FINRA Reviewed (order here)